KimbakiS/KimbakiS.github.io/index.md

 - [Tardigrade](./writeups/tryhackme/tardigrade.md).
 Find all backdoors on the machine and remediate them.
 - [Friday Overtime](./writeups/tryhackme/friday-overtime.md).
 CTI analysis on malware samples using online tools like VirusTotal and MITRE ATT&CK
 - [Mr. Robot](./writeups/tryhackme/mrrobot.md).
 Exploit a vulnerability in a web app to gain access to an root a machine
+- [New Hire Old Artifacts](./writeups/tryhackme/newhire-oldartifacts.md).
+Perform log analysis with Splunk to find old IoCs from an endpoint

 ---